MCHbest. NPM 8: Physical Activity

 Outcome.
 Increased level of physical activity.
 For detailed outcomes related to each study supporting this strategy, click on the peer-reviewed evidence link above and read the "Intervention Results" for each study.

 Examples from the Field.
-There are currently 9 ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
-Access descriptions of these ESMs through the MCH Digital Library.
+Access descriptions of ESMs across all states/jurisdictions that use this strategy directly or intervention components that align with this strategy.
 You can use these ESMs to see how other Title V agencies are addressing the NPM.

 Note.
 ESMs become stronger as they move from measuring quantity to measuring quality (moving from Quadrants 1 and 3, respectively, to Quadrants 2 and 4) and from measuring effort to measuring effect (moving from Quadrants 1 and 2, respectively, to Quadrants 3 and 4).